 We will honour our commitment to Indigenous health by:

-To support the College's work in achieving its commitment, the Board has established the Māori, Aboriginal and Torres Strait Islander Executive Committee (MATEC) as a bi-national peak committee to provide authoritative advice to the Board, the Faculty of Radiation Oncology, the Faculty of Clinical Radiology, and other key committees, on how to significantly reduce disparities in health outcomes for Māori, Aboriginal and Torres Strait Islander Peoples.
+To support the College's work in achieving its commitment, the Board has established the Māori, Aboriginal and Torres Strait Islander Empowerment Committee (MATEC) as a bi-national peak committee to provide authoritative advice to the Board, the Faculty of Radiation Oncology, the Faculty of Clinical Radiology, and other key committees, on how to significantly reduce disparities in health outcomes for Māori, Aboriginal and Torres Strait Islander Peoples.

 Read RANZCR’s Statement of Intent for Māori, Aboriginal and Torres Strait Islander Health which outlines our objectives and values in relation to this work: